 Having been one of the original contributors to football magazine 90 Minutes in 1990, he launched Mega Sports in 1993, before moving into the football market full-time later the same year.
 Spending eight years at Emap as the Managing Editor of Match, he transformed the title into the UK’s biggest selling football magazine, with weekly sales peaking at 242,000 copies.
 During his editorship he also launched fortnightly sister title Sported and was voted Emap’s Editor Of The Year.

-Setting up his own editorial consultancy in 2001, in the past eight years he has been the Editor of many of the acclaimed special editions of leading music magazines Mojo, Q, Uncut and NME, covering subjects as diverse as The Beatles, U2, Kurt Cobain, Oasis, punk rock and mod.
+Setting up his own editorial consultancy in 2001, in has subsequently been the Editor of many of the acclaimed special editions of leading music magazines Mojo, Q, Uncut and NME, covering subjects as diverse as The Beatles, U2, Kurt Cobain, Oasis, punk rock and mod.
 He has also produced Premiership preview supplements for The Sun newspaper and was the editor of The Official Wayne Rooney Annual 2007.
 For three years he was also the Editor of The Match Of The Day Annual, and for 18 months he had a contract to run the official Tottenham Hotspur club magazine.
 In 2009 he worked with Umbro, helping the British sportswear company by officially documenting the development of the new England football kit.

 He has also been a regular byline columnist for Ice, Sport First, Football First and Your Cat, where he wrote a monthly column titled ‘My Life With Stalin - An Everyday Tale Of One Bloke And His Cat’.